wordslab-org/wordslab-notebooks/docs/install-local.md

 Choose a disk with a fast reading speed for WORDSLAB_MODELS or you will have to wait several minutes each time you want load a 10+ GB model in memory.

-the script wil automatically create the directories if they don't already exist
+The script wil automatically create the directories if they don't already exist.

-if the Windows Subsystem for Linux is not yet installed on your machine
+If the Windows Subsystem for Linux is not yet installed on your machine
 - the script will prompt you for administrator access
 - then the script will ask you to reboot your machine once
 - after reboot, relaunch the same command as above a second time to continue and finish the installation

-The installation scripts will download up to 50 GB, the install time will mainly depend of your network bandwidth
+The installation scripts will download up to 50 GB: the install time will mainly depend on your network bandwidth.

-Parameters for special cases (you shouldn't need them)
+Installation script parameters for special cases (you shouldn't need them)
 - you can add the -cpu flag to the install command if you want to force a CPU-only install even if a Nvidia GPU is available on your machine
 - you can add the -name <virtual-machine-name> parameter if you want to install several versions of wordslab notebooks in parallel on the same machine: the workspace and models virtual disks will be shared between these versions (default virtual machine name: wordslab-notebooks)

 ## Windows installation instructions

 ### Windows install commands

-1. Right-click on the Windows start icon
+1. Click on the Windows start icon

 ![Start menu](./images/install-local/01-start-menu.png)